kubernetes-sigs/kwok/site/content/en/docs/user/resource-usage-configuration.md

 ```yaml
 expression: (pod.SinceSecond() / 60.0) * Quantity("1Mi")
 ```
-Please refer to [built-in CEL extension functions] for an exhausted list that may helpful to config dynamic resource usages.
+Please refer to [built-in CEL extension functions] for an exhausted list that may be helpful to configure dynamic resource usage.

 ### ClusterResourceUsage